ptwoms/P2MSTextView/README.md

 P2MSTextView (OnGoing)
 ============
-This project is inspired by the Evernote application for IOS.
+An easy way to enable rich text editing in IOS.
+This project is inspired by the Evernote's rich text editor.

 This is supposed to work on IOS 4.3+.